polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 For example, if the block length limit is 1 megabyte and the ratio is set to 80%, all transactions can fill the first 800 kilobytes of the block while the last 200 can only be filled by the operational class.

+There is also a `Mandatory` dispatch class that can be used to ensure an extrinsic is always included in a block regardless of its impact on block weight.
+Please refer to the [Transaction Fees document](development/module/fees.md) to learn more about the different dispatch classes and when to use them.

 ## Next Steps